 Did you know?
 Based on a study commissioned by FFTH by Bain & Co, and NUS’s Centre for Culture Centered Approach to Research and Evaluation (CARE), 12% (105,000 households) of Singaporean HDB households live on a monthly household income of less than S$1,500 ?

 Aside from catering to the needs of those staying in the welfare homes, Food from the Heart recognizes the hardship experienced by other needy individuals and families who are staying in the heartlands.
 In order to reach out to this key group of beneficiaries, the Self Collection Centres were established to provide essential food items and other rations on a regular basis.
+Mary, our beneficiary since 2005, shares how Food from the Heart has supported her through monthly Community Food Packs and beyond over the years.

 To reach out to the heartlands, Food from the Heart works with residents’ committees and family service centres to identify and supply essential food items and other rations on a regular basis.
 At present, Food from the Heart has set up Self Collection Centres all across Singapore, providing immediate assistance to people by helping put food on their tables, giving them much needed encouragement as they venture towards gaining self-reliance.